Convex bodies associated to actions of reductive groups: Self-intersection index of invariant subspaces

 We have analogous statements for the self-intersection index of divisors on a projective $G$-variety $X$.

-\begin{Cor} Let $X$ be a projective $G$-variety of dimension $n$ and let $\mathcal{L}$ be a $G$-linearized very ample line bundle on $X$.
+\begin{Cor} Let $X$ be a {normal} projective $G$-variety of dimension $n$ and let $\mathcal{L}$ be a $G$-linearized very ample line bundle on $X$.
 Let $D$ be a divisor of $\mathcal{L}$ and let $R(D)$ be the corresponding algebra of sections regarded as a $G$-algebra (as in Example \ref{ex-ring-sections-G-alg}).
-Then the self-intersection index $D^n$ of the divisor $D$ is equal to \end{Cor}
+Then the self-intersection index $D^n$ of the divisor $D$ is equal to where $d\mu$ is the Duistermaat-Heckman measure. \end{Cor}